 Achieving our target of 100% renewable electricity by 2020 will reduce emissions from electricity to zero from 2020 onwards.
 Although we have four solar farms within the ACT, most of the ACT's renewable electricity is generated outside the Territory under the innovative reverse auction, feed-in tariff program.

 Because national greenhouse gas emissions factors for electricity (the amount of emissions produced in generating the electricity) are based on where the electricity generation takes place, the National Greenhouse Accounts Factor for New South Wales and ACT grid electricity, as published in the Australian National Greenhouse Accounts, does not reflect our renewable electricity success.

 To address this, the ACT Government commissioned an Emissions factor projection report in 2017 to ensure our transition to renewable electricity is accurately reflected in reporting of emissions from electricity consumption.
 Canberrans can therefore see the emissions reductions associated with the renewable electricity they are supporting.

-- ACT electricity emissions factor projection report 2017
+- ACT electricity Greenhouse Gas Emissions factor projection report 2017

 - ACT Greenhouse Gas Inventory 2014-15

 - ACT Greenhouse Gas Interim Inventory 2012-13 and 2013-14